schoi1337/schoi1337.github.io/_posts/2025-05-28-Dockout: A Red-Team Framework for Automated Container Escape.md

 Key decisions during development included:
 - Implementing interactive confirmation prompts for all real exploits
-- Separating simulation logic to support CI-based validation
+- Simulation logic is separated and output is structured, enabling future CI validation or integration.
 - Using modular file structure to simplify maintenance and future extensions
 - Avoiding hardcoded assumptions about the container runtime or host OS